Wax Poetics: History

 In spring 2001, Editor-In-Chief Andre Torres was living in New York City and conducting preliminary research for a documentary on die-hard record collectors when he realized there were no publications to consult devoted to the culture of beat-digging.
 He scrapped the documentary and, instead, decided to start his own quarterly to fill what he perceived to be gaps in the landscape of contemporary music magazines.

 "No one was even touching jazz, soul, funk, or anything like that", Torres said in a March 2008 interview with Current TV.
 "What I was trying to do was essentially look at hip-hop through that lens."

 Torres enlisted the help of Brian DiGenti, a close friend with editorial experience as a freelance writer.
 Both Torres and DiGenti had graduated from the University of Florida in 1995—Torres with a degree in painting and DiGenti with a degree in English.
 Although they had met at school, they didn't begin to develop a friendship until they had both moved to New York City in the late 1990s.
 There, they often made beats and went mining for vinyl together, further cultivating a common fascination with the crate-digging lifestyle.
 DiGenti had moved to California about a year before Torres called about the start-up, but agreed to co-found the publication across the country.

 For a year, DiGenti and Creative Director Kevin DeBernardi, then a partner in the fledgling quarterly, collaborated to create a mock-up of Wax Poetics.
-In December 2001, Torres, DiGenti, and DeBernardi independently published the first issue, which cost $6 USD and featured stories on Bobbito, Scotty Hard, Idris Muhammad, Charles Mingus, and Madlib.
+In December 2001, Torres, DiGenti, and DeBernardi independently published the first issue, which cost US$6 and featured stories on Bobbito, Scotty Hard, Idris Muhammad, Charles Mingus, and Madlib.
 The magazine continues to be independently published.

 Starting with Issue 2, Torres began to incorporate a one-page editor's letter to preface the magazine's content.

 With Issue 15, published in February 2006, Wax Poetics transitioned from a quarterly to bimonthly magazine.

 As of September 2011, forty-eight issues of the magazine have been published.
 In terms of physical size, the magazine is a 7×10-inch publication in the vein of National Geographic.
 It has grown from 81 pages in its first issue to 130 pages on average.
 Aside from regular contributions from editors, the magazine has no staff writers and relies exclusively on freelance work.